DeluxeAlonso/DLAutoSlidePageViewController/README.md

 let pageViewController = DLAutoSlidePageViewController(pages: pages)
 ```

-2) You can create your own configuration instance that conforms to `AutoSlideConfiguration` protocol and pass it on the `DLAutoSlidePageViewController`'s initializer.
+2) You can create your own configuration instance that conforms to `AutoSlideConfiguration` protocol and pass it on `DLAutoSlidePageViewController`'s initializer.

 ```swift
 struct CustomConfiguration: AutoSlideConfiguration {